JaredInTech/terminus-solutions-aws-enterprise/README.md

 - ✅ Improvements must be shared back
 - ✅ Commercial use is allowed with attribution

-For commercial training or consulting based on this material,
-contact: jared@jaredintech.com
+For any inquiries regarding material in this repository, contact: jared@jaredintech.com

 ## 🙏 Acknowledgments